Close

 }

-Now, let’s take a conceptual look at a LinkedList:
+Now, let’s take a conceptual look at a LinkedList.
+We’ll start with a simple LinkedList that doesn’t have a header or trailer node:

 Settings